lilxyzw/VRCLightVolumes/Documentation/HowToUse.md

 6. Enable `Dynamic` if your light can move in runtime.
 Otherwise it will be static, which is a tiny bit cheaper.
    If you want to make `Dynamic` lights auto-update their positions and other parameters in runtime, enable `Auto Update Volumes` in **Light Volume Setup**.
 Otherwise, they will stay in one place in game.

+> [!WARNING]
-> ⚠️ Note: You must use materials with a [shader that has VRC Light Volumes support](/Documentation/CompatibleShaders.md) for your world surfaces and props to see Point Light Volumes!
+> You must use materials with a [shader that has VRC Light Volumes support](/Documentation/CompatibleShaders.md) for your world surfaces and props to see Point Light Volumes!
 Default Unity's shader will not work!

+> [!IMPORTANT]
-> ⚠️ Note: The number of active Point Light Volumes is limited to 128 per scene at a time.
+> The number of active Point Light Volumes is limited to 128 per scene at a time.
 However, you can dynamically enable and disable point light volumes at runtime to work with more than 128 total, just not simultaneously.